Josh Groban

 Joshua Winslow Groban (born February 27, 1981) is an American singer, songwriter, and actor.
 His first four solo albums have been certified multi-platinum, and he was charted in 2007 as the number-one best selling artist in the United States, with over 22.3 million records.
 As of 2022, he had sold over 25 million records worldwide.

-Groban originally studied acting, but moved to singing as his voice developed.
+Groban originally studied acting, but switched to singing as his voice developed.
 He attended the Los Angeles County High School for the Arts, a free public school on the campus of California State University, Los Angeles, where students receive a conservatory-style education.
-David Foster called him to stand in for an ailing Andrea Bocelli to rehearse a duet, "The Prayer", with Celine Dion at the rehearsal for the 1998 Grammy Awards.
+David Foster called him to stand in for Andrea Bocelli to rehearse a duet, "The Prayer", with Celine Dion at the rehearsal for the 1999 Grammy Awards.
 Rosie O'Donnell immediately invited him to appear on her talk show.
 Foster asked him to sing at California Governor Gray Davis' 1999 inauguration.
 He was cast on Ally McBeal by the show's creator, David E. Kelley, performing "You're Still You", later released on his debut album, for the 2001 season four finale.

-After his appearance in two professional productions of the musical Chess, he made his Broadway debut in 2016 as Pierre Bezukhov in Natasha, Pierre & The Great Comet of 1812, to critical acclaim and nomination for a 2017 Tony Award for Best Actor in a Leading Role in a Musical.
-His performance at the 72nd Tony Awards earned him two Primetime Emmy nominations, one for Outstanding Live Variety Special and one for Original Music and Lyrics for the song "This One's for You".
-Groban co-starred as Tony Caruso Jr. in the Netflix original series, The Good Cop.
-Groban was also the host of Rising Star, he also appeared in the films, Coffee Town, Muppets Most Wanted, The Hollars and Crazy, Stupid, Love.
-He also appeared on TV such as Danny Chase in The Crazy Ones, as well as Walter Bernard Jr. in The Office.
+After his appearance in two professional productions of Chess, Groban made his Broadway debut in 2016 as Pierre Bezukhov in the musical Natasha, Pierre & The Great Comet of 1812, to critical acclaim and a Tony Award nomination.
+In 2018, he received two Primetime Emmy Award nominations for his performance at the 72nd Tony Awards, and starred in the limited series The Good Cop.
+He also appeared in television series and films, such as Crazy, Stupid, Love and Muppets Most Wanted.

+In 2022, Groban portrayed the Beast in the television special Beauty and the Beast: A 30th Celebration.
+He returned to Broadway in 2023 playing the title character in a revival of Sweeney Todd: The Demon Barber of Fleet Street, for which he earned his second Tony Award nomination.